omni-security/android_packages_apps_OmniSubs/README.md

 # team code review
 To submit a code patch towards any platform applications, please direct them all to our Gerrit server! https://substratum.review

+# OmniROM modifications
+Stripped down version to support only one theme that is shipped with OmniROM